derlozi/mcp49x2/README.md

 <h4>writeDAC(unsigned int val, int ch);</h4>

-  Writes the unsigned int val to the Channel, where 0 is Channel A and 1 is Channel B. val can be between 0 and 4096, independantly form wether you use the 8-, 10 or 12 bit DAC.
+  Writes the unsigned int val to the Channel, where 0 is Channel A and 1 is Channel B. val can be between 0 and 4096, independently form whether you use the 8-, 10 or 12 bit DAC.

 <h4>shutdownCh(int ch);</h4>